mgijsberti/styleguide-kss-phantomcss/README.md

 ## Installation

-In root folder, test/scraper and test/scraper
+In the root folder, folders test/scraper and test/report

 ```shell
 npm install